Therealchainman/myWebby/README.md

 # myWebby
-This is my website that discusses some important aspects of my existence.
+The main purpose of this website is to describe my projects and coding experience.